jaimemendozadev/alwayssaved-fe-app/README.md

 - A <a href="https://clerk.com/" target="_blank">Clerk.com</a> account for authentication;
 - A <a href="https://qdrant.tech/" target="_blank">Qdrant</a> Vector database;
 - An <a href="https://aws.amazon.com/" target="_blank">AWS User Account</a> that has admin access; and
-- the following AWS Resources:
+- The following AWS Resources:
   - An <a href="https://aws.amazon.com/s3/" target="_blank">S3 Bucket</a> with the right permissions for storing media files.
-  - Parameters stored in <a href="https://aws.amazon.com/systems-manager/" target="_blank">AWS Systems Manager Parameter Store</a>.
+  - Parameters stored in the <a href="https://aws.amazon.com/systems-manager/" target="_blank">AWS Systems Manager Parameter Store</a>.
   - Amazon <a href = "https://aws.amazon.com/sqs/" target="_blank">Simple Queue Service</a> for sending payloads to the Extractor Queue that kicks off the ML/AI Pipeline.

 <strong>IMPORTANT</strong>: 👆🏽 For the services I mentioned, I expect you to have some knowledge on how to setup the services yourself or do the requisite research on how to set them up properly to fill out the environment variables mentioned in the section below 👇🏽.